franklaercio/ig-news/README.md

 ## :bookmark_tabs: Resume of application

 This is a private blog.
-It's possible create content with a CMS and receive for subscription an app.
+It's possible to create content with a CMS and receive cash by subscription.
 The project is a part of Ignite of Rocktseat and use the follow technologies:
 * Next.js
 * Stripe
 * Prismic